SINTEF/dlite/doc/getting_started/tutorial.md

 # compute the BMI
 person.q.bmi = person.q.weight.to("kg") / person.q.height.to("m") ** 2
 assert np.round(person.get_quantity("bmi").magnitude) == 21.0
+# the following line will give the same result as the line above
+person.q.bmi = person.q.weight / person.q.height ** 2
 # the following line will raise a TypeError exception, because the property
 # "category" with the type "string" cannot be converted into a quantity.
 category = person.q.category